rapidesign/bufferBomb/level3.md

 gs             0x63     99
 ```

-We can see that %ebp is 0x55683380 before the exploit corrupts the stack.
+Prior to the exploit being ran %ebp holds the address
+0x55683380.
 To successfully exploti bufbomb we will have to mov this onto %ebp similar to when we pushed the hex cookie of quinnliu into %eax.

 This means our "assemblylevel3.s" with this fix will look like:
 ```